Privacy Policy

 • future supported wearable integrations, if and when launched;

-• participant-advisor communications conducted within ElioHealth, where enabled; and
+• participant-advisor communications conducted within ElioHealth, where enabled;

 This Policy does not govern processing performed independently by Oura or any other third-party service provider acting under its own privacy policy.